 Momentum and Price to Book investment strategy

-Momentum has been tested in numerous research papers, over long periods of time, and is an investment strategy that outperforms the market.
+Momentum has been tested in numerous research papers, over long periods of time, and it outperforms the market.

 The backtest universe and benchmark